rust-basel/htmx-workshop-meetup-10/README.md

 - [Just](https://just.systems/man/en/packages.html)

-> You may just copy the commands inside of the file called "justfile"
+> If you do not want to install just, you can copy the commands inside of the file called "justfile"